Books for Kids to Understand Veterans Day

 Moina’s Pledge

-My kids’ elementary school has been celebrating Veterans Day for the past few years by asking the kids to create a card to a Veteran.
+My kids’ elementary school has been celebrating Veterans Day for the past few years by asking the kids to create a card for a Veteran.
 They supply a blank card and envelope and the kids supply their creative energy.
 The card get mailed off and inevitably, every year, a touching letter will be sent back in return from a Vet.
 Reading his handwritten card usually sends chills up my spine.
 He is grateful for the effort the kids made and for the fact that someone appreciates the horrors and sacrifices that he made for his country.

 We don’t talk about war much at home.
 I find the idea of war to be terrifying and can’t read about it or watch movies depicting war.
 Even children’s books.
 But I am happy to celebrate Veteran’s Day as a way to appreciate our troops out there fighting.